As the director of Campbell’s Homeland Security program, a former CIA officer offers students expert analysis on ISIS, terrorist groups

 “If they do enough of these, they think it will drive the public in these Western countries to put pressure on their leadership to stop the air attacks,” Gray says.
 “Stopping these air strikes is their only chance.
 If the U.S. sends ground troops, ISIS then has human targets, and they know they have a chance to manipulate public perception with each troop killed.”

 For homeland security majors at Campbell, ISIS and terrorism are more than mere classroom discussions and test material.
 Many are being trained for careers in national security, intelligence and corporate security fields.
 Others will pursue careers in local, state or national governmental organizations and law enforcement.
-During their four years, they’ll travel to places like the North Carolina Justice Academy, State Bureau of Investigations and Fort Bragg and will attend Model United Nations events and be asked to publish original work via online journals.
+During their four years, they’ll travel to places like the North Carolina Justice Academy, State Bureau of Investigations and Fort Liberty and will attend Model United Nations events and be asked to publish original work via online journals.

 In other words, knowing the behaviors and history of those perceived to be a threat to the United States could get their foot into the door of a hiring agency after college and could very well one day save lives.

 “What we’re studying today in class may be what we have to deal with in uniform four years from now,” says Josh Duke, a Camp Lejeune freshman homeland security major and first-year cadet in Campbell’s nationally renowned Army ROTC program.
 “You read about ISIS and what’s happening in North Korea in the news, and right now it’s simply a classroom discussion.
 Four years from now, when I’m in uniform, [ISIS] could be the enemy.
 [The major] has huge value for me.”